Shopify/sewing-kit-next/README.md

 ## 👩🏻‍💻 Usage

-Please see the following packages for usage instructions:
+Please see the following directories for usage instructions:

-- [`@sewing-kit/cli`](packages/cli) provides the commands you'll use to interact with sewing-kit.
+- [`@sewing-kit/cli`](./packages/cli) provides the commands you'll use to interact with sewing-kit.
-- [`@sewing-kit/config`](packages/config) provides the configuration interface you'll use to configure sewing-kit and associated development tools.
+- [`@sewing-kit/core/config`](./packages/core/src/config) provides the configuration interface you'll use to configure sewing-kit and associated development tools.
-- [`@sewing-kit/plugins`](packages/plugins) is the starting point for sewing-kit plugin development.
+- [`@sewing-kit/core/plugins`](./packages/core/src/plugins) is the starting point for sewing-kit plugin development.

 ## 📝 Documentation